Rondo's Renaissance: State Budget Gives $5M For I-94 Land Bridge Through Historic Black St. Paul Neighborhood

 “It’s about self-determination.
 It’s about ownership.
 More than anything it shows possibility,” Baker said.
 “It shows outcomes that translate directly to people.”

 It will take a while to finally repair the path of destruction, with construction not slated to start for another seven years.
-The cost to build the full bridge would be about $458 million.MORE NEWS: Swimming Experts Urge Learning Life-Saving Skills To Prevent Drowning
+The cost to build the full bridge would be about $458 million.MORE NEWS: Mustafa Yusuf Fatally Struck By Passing Car After Crashing On Highway 36 In Roseville

 ReConnect Rondo is looking for partnerships in construction and in housing assistance.
 Click here for more information.